rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 #### Deployment options

-The FMC can be deployed as a physical or virtual appliance, or from the cloud.
+You can deploy the FMC as a physical or virtual appliance, or from the cloud.
 You can choose which options work best for your environment and deploy it on any of the following platforms: